 Materials You'll Need-

-* A very fine tipped permanent fabric pen- I use a Pigma micron pen, but there are others out there.
+* A very fine tipped permanent fabric pen- I have used a Pigma micron pen, as well as the Dritz brand fabric pen.
+I'm sure there are others out there, but these are the two I've used.

 *A piece of white or other light colored solid fabric that matches your quilt (I usually just keep Kona White on hand)